When it comes to investing in the stock market, one of the first decisions to make is what brokerage to invest with.

 But the main question you are probably wondering is, does Robinhood offer penny stocks?

 In short, yes!
 Robinhood offers hundreds of different penny stocks through its brokerage platform that you can invest in now.
 With penny stock options in every sector, Robinhood is aiming to provide abundant penny stock opportunities to its users.

-As previously mentioned, Robinhood offers many different penny stocks, with prices ranging from a few pennies to $5!
+As previously mentioned, Robinhood offers many different penny stocks, with prices ranging from under $0.10 to $5!

 Executing a penny stock trade on Robinhood is no different than any other trade you make on the platform.